NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     the image size, focal length, optical center on the command line, as those are set by the rig.
 See :numref:`sat_sim_rig`.

+--rig-sensor-ground-offsets <string (default="")>
+    Modify the input rig so that each sensor has the given horizontal offsets from the rig center in the rig plane, and the sensor ground footprints have the given horizontal offsets from the nominal ground footprint at nadir.
+    Specify as a quoted list of values, separated by spaces or commas.
+The order is sensor1_x sensor1_y ground1_x ground1_y followed by sensor 2, etc. The units are in meter.
+These will determine the sensor rotations.
+Separate the values by spaces with quotes or commas with no quotes.
+If not set, use 0 for all sensors.

 --sensor-name <string (default="all")>
     Name of the sensor in the rig to simulate (:numref:`sat_sim_rig`).
 If more than one, list them separated by commas (no spaces).